 What are Alternate Data Streams?

 Alternate data streams (ADS) are a feature of the Windows NTFS file system that allows additional data to be attached to a file without changing the file’s primary data stream.
-This feature was originally intended to support compatibility with the Macintosh Hierarchical File System (HFS), which also allowed for alternate data streams.
+This feature was initially intended to support compatibility with the Macintosh Hierarchical File System (HFS), which also allowed for alternate data streams.
 However, this feature has since been used for other purposes, including hiding data from prying eyes.

 How to Hide Data Using Alternate Data Streams

 Hiding data using alternate data streams can be accomplished using built-in Windows tools or third-party software.
-The simplest way to create an alternate data stream is to use the command line utility, “type”.
+The simplest way to create an alternate data stream is to use the command-line utility type.
 To do this, the user would first create the file with the data they want to hide.
-Then, they would use the “type” command to append the hidden data to the end of the file, separated by a special character sequence, such as “::”.
+Then, they would use the “type” command to append the hidden data to the end of the file, separated by a special character sequence, such as::.

 For example, to hide a password in a file called “example.txt”, the user could use the following command: